CFS - 2017 Client Satisfaction Survey

 2016 - 22%

-Client satisfaction is one of the performance measures that the CFS reports to the ministry each year through the Program Review, Renewal and Transformation (PRRT) process.
-The CFS sets a target of 87% client satisfaction and this target has been exceeded since 2007.
-Figure 3 shows the overall client satisfaction for the years 2008 to 2016.
-Client satisfaction increased from 91% in 2015 to 96% in 2016.
+Client satisfaction is one of the performance measures that the CFS reports to the Ministry of Community Safety and Correctional Services each year.
+The CFS sets a target of 87% client satisfaction and this target has been exceeded annually since 2007.
+Figure 3 shows overall client satisfaction for years 2008 to 2017.

 2008 - 88%